Joe Turner's Come and Gone: Character analysis

-Rueben Mercer - Reuben represents the repetitiveness of history.
-Even as an adolescent, Reuben is aware of his place in society, notices the spiritual differences of people around him, and decides at a very early age that he needs a woman that he can find in end to settle down with and marry.
+Reuben Mercer - Reuben represents the repetitiveness of history.
+Even as an adolescent, Reuben is aware of his place in society, notices the spiritual differences of people around him, and decides at a very early age that he needs a woman who he can find in to settle down with and marry.
 Many of the ideals that are seen in the adult characters of this play are instilled in Reuben and will repeat, the good and the bad, as he grows into adulthood.

 Molly Cunningham - Molly represents the opposite of Mattie.
 Molly is young, attractive, and independent.
 Unwilling to let herself be told what to do anymore, by anyone, Molly is convinced that she will never return to the South and refuses to be associated with anything that her old life entailed.

 Martha Pentecost - Like Molly, Martha is an independent African-American woman.
-She attempted to escape the racial persecution but still finds it In the North.
+She attempted to escape the racial persecution but still finds it in the North.
 For strength, she rejects her African identity and turns to Christianity.
 She does what it takes to ensure her self-preservation and remains a strong, self-sufficient woman until the end.

 Joe Turner - Joe Turner is more of a representational character in this play than a literal character.
 By illegally kidnapping Black men, Turner represents the evil of the Southern, racist white man.
 He is based on the person of Joe Turney, brother of Tennessee governor Peter Turney.
 See pages 53ff. in Conversations with August Wilson: "Joe Turner was the brother of Pete Turner, who was the governor of Tennessee, who would press Negroes in peonage."
 Also, see W. C. Handy's autobiography, p.
 145: "It goes back to Joe Turney (also called Turner), brother of Pete Turney, one-time governor of Tennessee.
 Joe had the responsibility of taking Negro prisoners from Memphis to the penitentiary at Nashville.
 Sometimes he took them to the "farms" along the Mississippi.
 Their crimes when indeed there were any crimes, were usually very minor, the object of the arrests being to provide needed labor for spots along the river.
 As usual, the method was to set a stool-pigeon where he could start a game of craps.
 The bones would roll blissfully till the required number of laborers had been drawn into the circle.
 At that point the law would fall upon the poor devils, arrest as many as were needed for work, try them for gambling in a kangaroo court and then turn the culprits over to Joe Turney.
 That night, perhaps, there would be weeping and wailing among the dusky belles.
 If one of them chanced to ask a neighbor what had become of the sweet good man, she was likely to receive the pat reply, 'They tell me Joe Turner's come and gone.'"